 The Board undertakes an annual self-assessment of its collective performance, the performance of the Executive Chairman and of its committees.
 The assessment also considers the adequacy of induction and continuing education, access to information and the support provided by the Executive Chairman.
 The results and any action plans are documented together with specific performance goals which are agreed for the coming year.
-An assessment was carried out in accordance with this process in July 2020.
+An assessment was carried out in accordance with this process in July 2021.

 The Board also engages an external remuneration consultant that advises the Remuneration Committee, at least every 3 years, to ensure that the Group has structured an executive remuneration package that is market competitive and complimentary to the reward strategy of the organisation.
-Their most recent review was in July 2018.
+Their most recent review was in July 2021 which identified that executive remuneration package is consistent with its objectives to be market competitive and consistent with the reward strategy of the Group.